Practice overview

 Commercial disputes

-Bobby appears frequently in the Commercial Court; dealing with commercial matters in the Chancery Division; and in international arbitrations.
-He is well-suited to the demands of commercial work, and combines intellectual rigour with the tenacity needed to deal with high-value and complex claims.
+He is well-suited to the demands of commercial work, and combines intellectual rigour with the tenacity needed to deal with complex and hard-fought commercial claims.
+Bobby’s experience and skill in cross-examination also make him well suited to witness-heavy cases (both witnesses of fact and experts).

 He also has substantial experience of commercial interim remedies, including obtaining – or setting aside – freezing and proprietary injunctions.
 He is also experienced in committal applications.